The basics of batteries and battery monitoring

 An example of; a typical battery bank installation can bestå of 3 banks, one of which is the "house bank", which supplies power to the built-in electronics, for example your on-board light.

-The other 'motor bank' is for the engines and generators, and the third is an 'emergency bank', which is for the critical systems to ensure they never go out, which means your AIS, VHF, etc would be powered from it.
+The other 'engine bank' is for the engines and generators, and the third is an 'emergency bank', which is for the critical systems to Make sure they never go out, which is when your AIS, VHF, etc would be powered from them.

 Mounting the battery

-In addition to this, the battery should not be mounted above or below anything that has to do with the fuel system, such as; like fuel tanks or filters (for obvious reasons!), and realistically it shouldn't move at all when fitted.
+In addition to this, the battery should not be mounted above or below anything related to the fuel system, such as; like fuel tanks or filters (for obvious reasons!), and realistically it shouldn't move at all when mounted.
 There is a maximum freedom of movement on; 1" but no movement is preferable and safer.

 Connect the battery

-The thickness of the wire (American Wire Gauge (AWG)) Dependent on the electronic load and battery power on the vessel, plus according to local wiring specifications.
+The thickness of the wire (American Wire Gauge (AWG)) Depends on the electronic load and battery power on the vessel, plus according to local wiring specifications.

-If 6AWG and larger wire is used, do not connect to the battery with wing nuts. , and there should be a maximum of 4 wires per battery post.
+If 6AWG and larger wire is used before they are connected to the battery with wing nuts, and there should be a maximum of 4 wires per battery post.

-As part of the NMEA standards, all bare wires must be tinned, and multiple wires connected to a battery should be installed with the highest amperage closest to the battery.
+As part of the NMEA standards; all bare wires must be tinned, and multiple wires connected to a battery must be installed with the highest amperage closest to the battery.

-Learn how to set up your NMEA 2000 network from the ground up with Actisense Free eBook.
+Learn how to set up your NMEA 2000 network from scratch with Actisenses free ebook.